Terms and Conditions

 The Customer is obliged to inform November First via the Portal of the person(s) who have been authorised by the Customer to give November First instructions on behalf of the Customer.

-This information is provided in connection with the creation of the Customer’s account, and at the same time the amount limits can be agreed on in DKK for the individual proxy holders.
+This information is provided in connection with the creation of the Customer’s account, and at the same time the amount limits can be agreed on in EUR for the individual proxy holders.
 If the Customer wishes to revoke such authorization, to change the scope of the authorization, or to give another person the authority to give instructions on behalf of the Customer, this shall be communicated to November First via the Portal.
 November First is entitled, in accordance with general power of attorney rules, to receive instructions from any of the Customer's authorized person(s) as well as person(s) who appear as such.

 A new authorization, modification or revocation of an existing authorization must be done via the Portal.